Image source:

 United States Department of Agriculture (USDA)

-The United States Department of Agriculture (USDA) is a pivotal entity within the U.S. government framework, tasked with overseeing policies and programs concerning agriculture, food, forestry, and rural development.
-The organization's headquarters are strategically positioned in Washington, D.C., facilitating centralized management and policy-making processes.
+The United States Department of Agriculture (USDA) is a crucial federal entity responsible for implementing government policies related to agriculture, food, forestry, and rural development.
+With its headquarters strategically located in Washington, D.C., USDA plays a central role in managing and formulating agricultural policies.

 Location and Facilities